 Property and equipment are recorded at cost when the useful life is over one year and when such amounts exceed a management established capitalization threshold.
-Depreciation and amortization are recorded using the straight-line method over estimated useful lives of three to ten year periods.
+Depreciation and amortization are recorded using the straight-line method over estimated useful lives of three years.
 Leasehold improvements are amortized over the shorter of useful life or life of the lease.
 Ordinary repairs and maintenance are charged to expense when incurred.
 Costs incurred to maintain existing software are expensed as incurred.